TebaldiLab/eCLIP_seq/peak_calling/data/readme.md

-Sample data necessary to run the analysis and display the results, based on AGO2 eCLIP
+Sample data necessary to run the analysis and display the results.
+Data are related to an Ago2 eCLIP dataset, obtained from the cytoplasmic fractions of mouse whole testis cells (Griffin et al., Genome Research 2022).